We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 List of centrally acting SMRs

 Antispastics are used to treat muscle spasticity.
 They should not be used to treat muscle spasms.
-These drugs include:
+These drugs include the following:

-Baclofen: Baclofen (Lioresal) is used to relieve spasticity caused by MS. It’s not fully understood how it works, but it seems to block nerve signals from the spinal cord that cause muscles to spasm.
+Baclofen (Lioresal) is a skeletal muscle relaxer used to relieve spasticity caused by MS. It’s not fully understood how it works, but it seems to block nerve signals from the spinal cord that cause muscles to spasm.
 Side effects can include drowsiness, dizziness, weakness, and fatigue.

-Dantrolene: Dantrolene (Dantrium) is used to treat muscle spasms caused by spinal cord injury, stroke, cerebral palsy, or MS. It works by acting directly on the skeletal muscle to relax the muscle spasm.
+Dantrolene (Dantrium) is a skeletal muscle relaxer used to treat muscle spasms caused by spinal cord injury, stroke, cerebral palsy, or MS. It works by acting directly on the skeletal muscle to relax the muscle spasm.
 Side effects can include drowsiness, dizziness, lightheadedness, and fatigue.

-Diazepam: Diazepam (Valium) is used to relieve muscle spasms caused by inflammation, trauma, or muscle spasticity.
+Diazepam (Valium) is a benzodiazepine used to relieve muscle spasms caused by inflammation, trauma, or muscle spasticity.
 It works by increasing the activity of a certain neurotransmitter to decrease the occurrence of muscle spasms.
 Diazepam is a sedative.
 Side effects can include drowsiness, fatigue, and muscle weakness.

 List of antispastics